Type species: Antheraea mylitta (Drury, 1773).

 Newly emerged larvae take some days to settle down under a leaf.
 From the third instar onwards many larvae exhibit a kind of 'wanderlust', feeding at one spot for about four days before wandering off along the branches to a new location.
 This may be a survival strategy, for in it's latter stages great quantities of foliage are consumed -- the stout and compact larvae rely on cryptic coloration for concealment as they hang among a leaf cluster.

 Cylindrical, but tapering towards both ends -- mahogany-brown.
 Formed in a tight, hard, oval, single, sealed, yellow to bright green cocoon with a loose, whitish outer wrap.
-This is spun up in a cluster of leaves but fixed to the nearest twig by a silk peduncle.
+The cocoon is soft at first but hardens up when impregnated with an hardening fluid.
+This dries out to leave a white, powdery residue.
+Spun up in a cluster of leaves but fixed to the nearest twig by a silk peduncle.
 The adult breaks out of this in late summer by softening and partially dissolving one end.

 Tachinidae: Exorista sorbillans (Wiedemann); Ichneumonidae: Pimpla instigator (Fabricius); Trichogrammatidae: Trichogramma chilonis.

-An introduced species whose natural home is the eastern Palaearctic.
-It is now widespread in central Europe in northeastern Italy, southern and eastern Austria, the Czech Republic, Hungary, Slovenia, Croatia, Bosnia and Serbia.
-In recent years (since 2001) it has started to spread more widely, with individuals having been found in Romania and eastern Bavaria (near Passau), Germany.
+An introduced species whose natural home is the eastern Palaearctic (Japan).
+It is now widespread in central Europe in northeastern Italy (Casale, 1973; Bossi & Karabatsos, 2019), southern and eastern Austria (Walzl, 1985), the southern Czech Republic, western Hungary (Kovács, 1953; Macek et al., 2007), Slovenia (Michieli, 1963), Croatia (Kovacevic & Franjevic-Otrc, 1978), Bosnia (Hanjalic & Lelo, 2014) and Serbia (ivojinovic & Vasic, 1963).
+In recent years (since 2001) it has started to spread more widely, with individuals having been found in Montenegro (Nahirnic & Beshkov, 2015), Romania and eastern Bavaria (near Passau), Germany (Schmidt & Weigert, 2006).
+On top of this, amateur breeders often release this species so that individuals can turn up amost anywhere.

 The introduction of this species into Europe has been documented by Bostjan Dvorak of Slovenia.
-It was originally reared by a Jan Mach, the village teacher in Veliki Slatnik (near Novo Mesto, Slovenia), with a view to establishing a silk industry.
+It was originally reared in 1866 by a Johann Mach, the village teacher in Veliki Slatnik (near Novo Mesto, Slovenia), with a view to establishing a silk industry producing tensan silk.
 In August 1868 a number of adults escaped into the wild and, although the rearing scheme failed, larvae were found in the area on hornbeam a few years later.
 From that time onwards adults were increasingly found during August/September on the walls of houses in the village, and in nearby woods and settlements.
 Ten years later the first adults were picked up in Ljubljana.
+[An interesting follow-on from this is that the son of Johann Mach, Ernst Mach, became an eminent professor of physics at the universities of Graz, Prague and Vienna, and gave his name to the term 'Mach number'.]

 Extra-limital range.
-Besides it's native Japan, this subspecies can also be found in Sri Lanka and India as an introduction.
+Besides it's native Japan, where it has been cultivated for more than 1000 years, this subspecies can also be found in Sri Lanka and India as an introduction.
+It is not known whether this species is native to the Russian Far East and mainland China; it may have been introduced from Japan centuries ago for 'wild' silk production.